maldworth/gphoto2pp/INSTALL.md

 Installing CMake
 ----------------
-Again, most distros have this, so install it through your package manager 'brew, apt-get, yum, etc...'
+Again, most distros have this, so install it through your package manager *brew, apt-get, yum, etc...*

 Installing Dev/Test/Contributor Only
 ------------------------------------